-Microsoft's Send app goes Android, makes email feel like IM
+Microsoft's Send app goes Android, makes email feel like IM12

 Joining the ever-expanding universe of Microsoft Android apps is the new Send messenger now, which offers a way to make email and feel like a chat session.

 Microsoft's premise is that email and texting are clunkier ways to communicate, but we still have plenty of contacts inherited from email accounts and/or the office.
 Send is trying to make keeping in touch with these fairly simple and with a Material Design interface to boot.
 You log in with your Office 365 account, and all your contacts from there sync up to the app's main page.
 From here, you can send a quick email that feels like an instant message, as you don't need to fill in a subject line, even, just key in something, and press send.